Skip to Main Content

 Eligibility

 To be eligible to receive a Professional Development Opportunity Award, employees must be regular, full‐time, and not currently under a probationary period.
 Eligible employees will complete an application which includes a description of the professional development activity for which funding is requested and clearly articulates how participation in this activity will support the college’s mission and the outcomes of the applicant’s respective department.
 In addition, applicants provide a dissemination plan that clearly describes the strategy for sharing the knowledge gained from participation in the proposed activity with the larger college community.
 Employees are limited to one PDOA allocation per fiscal year.
+Professional Development Opportunity Awards applications are available via the Professional Development Opportunity Awards website.

 Service-Learning Professional Development Program